 We begin with a quick glimpse of the global climate — and then we’ll try to understand why it looks this way.
 But first, what does climate mean?
 In the simplest sense, it is the average weather of a region — the average temperature, rainfall, air pressure, humidity, cloud cover, wind direction, and wind speed.
 This means that climate is not the same as weather; weather implies a very short-term description of the atmospheric conditions, and it tends to change in a complex manner over short time scales, making it notoriously difficult to predict.
-In contrast, climate is less variable — it smoothens out the variability of the short-term weather.
-Earth 103 is about climate, how it is changing, and what that means for our future; as we move through this class, you should remind yourself periodically that we are not talking about the weather — our time frame is much longer.
+In contrast, the climate is less variable — it smoothens out the variability of the short-term weather.
+This course is about climate, how it is changing, and what that means for our future; as we move through this class, you should remind yourself periodically that we are not talking about the weather — our time frame is much longer.

-So let’s have a look at the climate as expressed by temperature:
+So, let’s have a look at the climate as expressed by temperature: